Compliance

 Limited Tax Deductions

-Real Estate Subject to a Mortgage
+Donating Real Estate Encumbered by a Mortgage

 Pre-arranged Sale of Real Estate